BeckettFrey/Portfolio/README.md

 ## 🌟 Features

 - 🖥️ **Desktop-style UI** with draggable windows and simulated environment
 - 📷 **Photo gallery** featuring personal photos and captions
 - 👨‍💻 **Projects page** with featured work, live demos, and source links
-- 🧠 **About section** with education, role, interests, and location
+- 🧠 **About section** with education, role, interests, location, etc.
 - 🎮 **Games** like Flappy Bird integrated into the portfolio
+- 📄 **Resume download** with custom filename for easy saving and sharing
 - 📨 **Contact form** powered by Formspree
-- 🔗 Easy linking to GitHub, LinkedIn, and other platforms
+- 🔗 Easy linking to GitHub and LinkedIn

 ---